jadelomeiri/cars-api/README.md

     try to test ASAP whenever possible (specially & at least unit testing)
     DONE definition of a story should include a minimum level of testing (to be agreed with the team)

+4- merge story: "As a Consumer of the API, I would like to be able to update my existing cars"
+   why?
+Grails makes it easy to have it from the beginning

 Note: thinking out loud, to show my way of processing & tackling the problem